Kerosene

 1-K kerosene is the only grade recommended for indoor use.
 Oil lamps designed for long-lasting light use either 1-K kerosene or standard lamp oil.

 This fuel is also used with kerosene heaters that serve as supplemental or emergency heat sources.
 They are commonly used in the U.S. during power outages and remain a primary heating source in many other countries.
 Modern units are designed with advanced combustion mechanisms to reduce emissions.
-These safety enhancements make them more practical for limited indoor use with proper ventilation—such as an open window or vent—which is essential to prevent carbon monoxide buildup.
+These safety enhancements, when combined with proper ventilation (such as an open window or vent), help prevent carbon monoxide buildup during limited indoor use.

 There are three types of kerosene heaters and portable units are available in each, namely Forced Air, Convection, and Radiant.